CGTLE Foundation Scholars Program

 DSF personnel, like Nate Bruckenthal, work tirelessly toward the mission, often at the expense of their families and their own educational opportunities.The Foundation is very excited to support this community of patriots through the Nate Bruckenthal Memorial Scholarship.
 Recipients of this scholarship will be named Coast Guard Tactical Law Enforcement Scholars.

 The scholarship is named after Nate Bruckenthal for multiple reasons.
 Nate made the ultimate sacrifice for this country; he was was a committed tactical law enforcement team member, and patriot.
 In close coordination with Mr. Ric Bruckenthal and the Foundation's Board of Directors, we have modeled this program to honor Nate Bruckenthal for what he represented and what he continues to represent today, a man of great integrity and character.

 This scholarship is not a gift, but rather a contract between the Coast Guard Tactical Law Enforcement Foundation and the person(s) selected as Scholars.
 This scholarship exists because of the sacrifices made by those who came before and is only possible because of the generosity of donors who care deeply about this community.
 A Tactical Law Enforcement parent may have established initial eligibility, but it will be up to the individual recipient to maintain this honor every day.

 Each recipient will be expected to uphold the values of Honor, Respect, and Devotion to Duty at all times.
 If you are willing to shoulder the weight of this responsibility, we invite you to continue with this application and look forward to learning about you!

-Savannah Vasquez is a freshman at the University of North Carolina at Charlotte.
+Savannah attends East Carolina University in Greenville, North Carolina.
 In high school she received academic honors all four years, was a starter on the varsity soccer and golf teams all four years, and ran on the indoor track team her junior and senior years.

 Coast Guard Tactical Law Enforcement Foundation